hfiguiere/iatile/README.md

 A Python script to change the tile page of an Internet Archive text item.

-The tile page is the page that show up in the list.
-Usually we want the cover, tbut the automation on Internet Archive doesn't always think so.
+The tile page is the page that shows up in the list as a thumbnail.
+Usually we want the cover, but the automation on Internet Archive doesn't always think so, and there is no easy way to change this.

 So I wrote a tool to do it.